 Blood collecting in your feet could make them swell—or worse

 Sitting in tight quarters for hours and hours can affect blood flow throughout your body, leading to swelling in your feet and ankles.
 It's also well-established that the risk of a blood clot called deep vein thrombosis (DVT) increases when blood isn't circulating well, as happens during plane travel.
 "In that position, the veins in our legs are compressed and the blood flow through them is slowed down," Dr. Alves says.
 Although you often hear the advice to get up and walk around, Dr. Alves says that that can cause traffic jams if too many people do it at once, and can be dangerous in the case of unexpected turbulence.
-"Average travelers without any of risk factors would benefit from simple movements of the ankle—rotation, flexion, extension—which can be done in their own seat as frequently as possible," he says.
+"Average travelers without any risk factors would benefit from simple movements of the ankle—rotation, flexion, extension—which can be done in their own seat as frequently as possible," he says.
 Risk factors for DVT include being obese, pregnant or postpartum, on birth control pills, over age 40, or having a serious medical illness.
 "People with underlying risk factors for DVT benefit from compression stockings, and for some at high risk, even the use of anti-coagulant drugs may be indicated," Dr. Alves says.
-Talk to your doctor if you have one or more risk factors and are planning a flight this holiday season.
+Talk to your doctor if you have one or more risk factors and are planning a flight in the near future.
 Pay attention to these silent signs of deep vein thrombosis.

 You can get dehydrated

 The air you breathe in the plane cabin actually comes from outside, and air at that altitude has very little moisture.
 "This air is very dry, having a humidity of under 10 percent," says Quay Snyder, MD, MSPH, president and CEO of Aviation Medicine Advisory Service.
 "Dehydration can lead to a feeling of fatigue, particularly when combined with the lowered pressure of cabin air.
 Medical conditions and some medications may exacerbate these sensations."
-The best way to prevent dehydration is to drink lots of water, even before you board the plane.
+The best way to prevent dehydration, according to Everyday Health, is to drink lots of water, even before you board the plane.
 Bring your own water bottle so you don't have to rely on the flight attendants to get it for you.
 (Just don't refill it in the bathroom sink, where the water is non-potable.)
 The Aerospace Medical Association also recommends using eye drops to relieve dry eyes and consider saline nasal sprays (try Ocean Premium Nasal Spray) to help dried-out nasal passages and prevent nosebleeds.

 Shifts in cabin pressure make you gassy